JetBrains/Exposed/documentation-website/Writerside/topics/Breaking-Changes.md

   This enables conversions from `null` to a non-nullable value, and vice versa.
 * In H2 the definition of json column with default value changed from `myColumn JSON DEFAULT '{"key": "value"}'` to `myColumn JSON DEFAULT JSON '{"key": "value"}'`
 * Additional columns from intermediate tables (defined for use with DAO `via()` for many-to-many relations) are no longer ignored on batch insert of references.
-    These columns are now included in the generated SQL and a value will be required when setting references, unless column defaults are defined.
+  These columns are now included and, unless column defaults are defined, values will be required when setting references by passing `InnerTableLinkEntity` instances.

 To continue to ignore these columns, use the non-infix version of `via()` and provide an empty list to `additionalColumns` (or a list of specific columns to include):
 ```kotlin